Khitan small script

-The Khitan small script (契丹小字 (qìdān xiǎozì)) was one of two writing systems used for the now-extinct Khitan language (the other was the Khitan large script).
+The Khitan small script (契丹小字 (qìdān xiǎozì)) was one of two writing systems used for the now-extinct Khitan language.
 It was used during the 10th–12th century by the Khitan people, who had created the Liao Empire in present-day northeastern China.
 In addition to the small script, the Khitans simultaneously also used a functionally independent writing system known as the Khitan large script.
 Both Khitan scripts continued to be in use to some extent by the Jurchens for several decades after the fall of the Liao dynasty, until the Jurchens fully switched to a script of their own.
 Examples of the scripts appeared most often on epitaphs and monuments, although other fragments sometimes surface.

 History

 The Khitan small script was invented in about 924 or 925 CE by a scholar named Yelü Diela.
 He drew his inspiration from "the Uyghur language and script", which he was shown by a visiting Uyghur ambassador at the Khitan court.
 For this reason, Khitan small script was originally thought to be a daughter script of the Old Uyghur alphabet.